 National Park Entrance Fees:

 Visitors to Zion National Park are required to pay for a standard "recreational use pass" when entering the park.
-Entrance booths are located at the South Entrance near Springdale, the east entrance along Route 9, and at the separate Kolob Canyons entrance.
+Entrance booths are located at the south entrance near Springdale, the east entrance along Route 9, and at the separate Kolob Canyons entrance.

-The most popular entrance is the South Entrance from the tourist town of Springdale.
+The most popular entrance is the south entrance from the tourist gateway town of Springdale.
 Aside from the vehicle entrance, there is a separate pedestrian/bicycle entrance to the right of the bus stop for the free Springdale shuttle line.
 When entering the park as pedestrians, you pay by group as if you were all in the same car together.

 While the entrance booths are operated only during normal business hours, Zion National Park is officially open 24 hours a day, so it is perfectly legal and ethical for you to enter the park during the off-hours.
 You do not need to display your pass in your vehicle, but you will need to show it if you leave the park and reenter later.

-As of 2024, the various passes and fees are:
+As of 2026, the various passes and fees are:

-Complete fee information can be found on the NPS's Fees and Reservations webpage.
-Note that there is no charge for riding on the Zion Shuttle bus system and no fees or permits are required for any single-day hike along any of Zion's trails.
 Wilderness permits are required, however, for any overnight trip (multi-day hike, backpacking, or climbing bivouac), any top-down hike through the Zion Narrows, any hike through the Left Fork of North Creek (the Subway), or any canyoneering route (a canyon hike that requires the use of descending gear or ropes).
-Permit fees are $10 for 1-2 people, $15 for 3-7 people, or $20 for 8-12 people.
+Permit fees are $15 for 1-2 people, $20 for 3-7 people, or $25 for 8-12 people (not including any advanced lottery fees, if applicable).
 More information can be found on the NPS's Zion Backpacking page.

 Seasons and Temperatures: